daniel-muthukrishna/astrodash/docs/usage.rst

     :'n': (default=5) is the number of best matching classification bins to display for each spectrum.

-    'saveFilename' (default='DASH_matches.txt') dictates the name of the file in which to save the best matches.
+    :'saveFilename': (default='DASH_matches.txt') dictates the name of the file in which to save the best matches.
 The saved file is the best way to view the best Matches from DASH.
 If this is a None type or an empty string, the best matches will not be saved to a file.

 The final line is optional.
 It plots the 3rd spectrum onto the graphical interface.